 What is invoice factoring?

-Invoice factoring is an invoice finance facility that businesses use when they sell their outstanding invoices to a factoring company at a discounted rate.
-They get an advance on the money they’re owed whilst the lender takes over the credit collection process.
+Invoice factoring is facility that businesses use when they sell their outstanding invoices to a factoring company at a discounted rate.
+The business gets an advance on the money they’re owed whilst the lender takes over the credit collection process.

 Invoice factoring, which is also referred to as debt factoring, is a specific type of invoice financing.
 This form of financing provides companies with instant cash injections in exchange for a service fee.